admiralbolt/talks/cornhacks2020/assets/rough_script.md

 How is a language so bad so successful?
 The answer is simple, no real competition.

+At no point during this brief history did I talk about competitors, because there really aren't any.
+The closes competitor is arguably Flash/Actionscript, but even that had to be embedded and couldn't manipulate the DOM directly.
-Javascript's success is almost accidental, it's a side effect of the first browser war.
-It didn't make sense at the time to invent a whole new language for Microsoft.
-Why not use the same standard to help fight for market share?
+Javascript's success was almost accidental, a side effect of the first browser war.
+IT didn't make sense for Microsoft to invent a whole new language, they used the same standard to help fight for market share, and it stuck.
+Now at the point where we are, javascript is too big to fail.
-The closest competitor to javascript was probably Flash & Actionscript, but even that had to be embedded, it couldn't manipulate the DOM directly in the same way that javascript could.
-Now at the point we are at, javascript is too big to fail.
 It's integrated into ALL browsers and is the accepted standard for dynamic web development.

+What's in store for the future?
+I was being a little hyperbolic in the intro but it's already true that you could write your whole stack in javascript.
+NodeOS is a real thing.
+With enough speed improvements we could also see something like Web Assembly take over, and then we wouldn't need to write javascript ever again.
+It's hard to say for sure what'll happen, but I doubt javascript is going anywhere.
+So hate it or love it, you're probably going to need to use it.